weaveworks-experiments/flux-classic/README.md

-Assuming you have [the prerequisites](#prerequisites), you need to run the agent and the balancer on each host. `./bin/run-amber` will run them as Docker containers.
+Assuming you have [the prerequisites](#prerequisites), you need to run the agent and the balancer on each host. `./bin/run-amber` will run them both, as Docker containers.

-You need to provide an etcd endpoint, and an IP address for the host.
-The IP address is used as the address for mapped ports (i.e., when you use `-p or -P` when running the container).
+You need to provide the agent and the balancer with an etcd endpoint in an environment entry `ETCD_ADDRESS`; and, the agent with an IP address for the host, as `HOST_IP`.
+The IP address is used as the address for mapped ports (i.e., if you use `-p` or `-P` when running the container).

 Say I'm running everything (including etcd) on one host, with the IP address `192.168.99.100`: